MIDDLEBURY GREENWAY LETTERBOX:

 Directions: Take exit 17 off of I-84.

-The Middlebury Greenway follows the rail bed of a former trolley line which ran from the city of Waterbury Woodbury.
+The Middlebury Greenway follows the rail bed of a former trolley line which ran from the city of Waterbury to Woodbury.
 It was built in 1908 by the Connecticut Company and closed in 1930.
-In 1992, the route was turned into a multi-use trail and has been improved upon yearly.
-It is now almost fully paved, except for a short Ĺ mile section.
+In 1992, the route was turned into a multi-use trail.
 For the most part, it parallels Route 64, with extensive landscaping, fencing, granite benches and a babbling brook.
 Most road crossings have crosswalks, but there are some steep inclines along the route.

-Starting alongside Route 63, just before you travel under the I-84 underpass.
-The trail heads northwest away from Route 63 and soon parallels Route 64 in a more or less east-west direction.
+Starting from the junction of Route 63 and Woodside Ave [Eastern End]: The paved Middlebury Greenway heads northwest away from Route 63 and soon parallels Route 64 in a more or less east-west direction.
 After a mile youíll come to a nice brick patio area with benches for a quick rest.
 Another Ĺ mile brings you to the Chase Road parking lot.
-After traveling 2 ĺ miles you come to a newly completed tunnel underneath Route 188.
+After traveling 2 ĺ miles you come to a tunnel underneath Route 188.
 Next to the benches is a stone opening, circa 1907, that I believe to be an old trolley stop.
 Proceed through the tunnel and up an incline.
 As your descending down the other side, look for a grassy area with a granite bench on your left.
 If the trail turns to gravel, youíve gone too far.
 From the bench, take a reading of 106 degrees.
 Sight a large, fern covered boulder on the hillside.
 A dead tree is lying across the top of the boulder.
 Go to the trunk end of the tree and look underneath where it overhangs.
 There will be a small rock on top of a large rock.
 Remove both these rocks, reach inside and grab the Middlebury Greenway Letterbox.
 Please replace rocks as you found them.
-Continuing along the trail, you'll come to the intersection of Routes 64 &188, where the trail crosses the road and follows Route 64.
-You pass above Meadowview Park, where there is a rest room pavilion and further along, below to your left is Lake Elise.
+Continuing along the trail, you'll come to the intersection of Routes 64 &188, where the trail crosses the road and follows Route 64 at 3.4 miles.
+You pass above Meadowview Park parking lot, where there is a rest room pavilion and further along, below to your left is Lake Elise.
 You descend down, then up a hill and as you are going around a curve, look to your right across the road to spot another old trolley stop made of stones.
-As you crest this hill, on your left will be the gravel, Route 64 parking lot, along with a sign post.
-You may descend down the hill for another 0.3 miles to the Quassy Ball Fields, where the trail ends.
+As you crest this hill, on your left will be the gravel, Route 64 parking lot, along with a sign post at 4.2 miles.
+You may descend down the hill for another 0.3 miles to the Quassapaug Fields parking lot [Western End], where the trail ends after 4.5 miles.
 Across the road is the Quassy Amusement Park, fronting Lake Quassapaug.

 CLICK HERE FOR MAP